 Conclusion: Patient evaluation differs between English speakers and non-English speakers.
 The language barrier has been improved with the use of translation services to minimize the effect of the language barrier.
 Some research suggests that more diagnostic studies are ordered with non-English patients.1,2,11,12 Google translate could be a possible option for Spanish translation in a dire situation.
 Further studies should obtain objective data on what factors affect interpreter use, the nature of language barriers in healthcare communication, language training programs for clinicians, and developing research to overcome language barriers in healthcare.17

 Carlson E. Language Barrier as a Limiting Factor in Patient Care.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2019; 1(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.